DNC Presidential Debate (Atlanta)

 Jonah Bryson and Sara Imam in the studio, working on Parkland's Carry You On (Miami)

-Martin Luther King III and Family with Jonah Bryson on Capitol Hill, Washington, D.C.
+Martin Luther King III with Jonah Bryson at the U.S. Capitol (Washington, D.C.)

-Jonah Louis Bryson is an American-French award-winning film director, political advocate, scuba diver, and musician.
+Jonah Louis Bryson is an American-French award-winning film director, political advocate, scuba diver, and musician, and specializes in projects aimed at engaging youth.
 He is currently Director of Communications for Martin Luther King III.
-He has worked with March for Our Lives in Parkland, heading the Carry You On musical production, advised on US presidential and congressional campaigns, and was an official CNN spokesperson for the 2018 midterm elections.
+He has worked with March for Our Lives in Parkland, heading the Carry You On musical production, advised on US presidential and congressional campaigns, and was a CNN spokesperson for the 2018 midterm elections.

-Bryson’s interest in oceanic issues began at an early age.
-Mentored by Dr. Sylvia Earle, he studied the oceans and underwater cinematography.
-At age 12, he started working on a documentary on the effects of climate change on aquatic life, for which he composed and recorded a soundtrack with members of Taylor Swift's band in Nashville.
+At an early age, mentored by Dr. Sylvia Earle, Bryson studied the oceans and underwater cinematography.
+At 12, he started working on a documentary on the effects of climate change on aquatic life, for which he composed and recorded a soundtrack with members of Taylor Swift's band in Nashville.
 He would eventually screen a version of the unfinished film in Tampa, in 2014.
 For it, he received an award sponsored by Prince Albert II of Monaco and Dr. Earle.

 At 14 Bryson met his hero, Rob Stewart, with whom he would eventually co-direct The Fight for Bala, a film about preserving first nation lands from corporate destruction.
 Sadly, Stewart came to a premature death in 2017.
 Bryson subsequently went on to receive the first-ever Rob Stewart Youth Award, an honor meant to promote better stewardship of the planet, while highlighting their close friendship and collaboration.